citrix/delivery-controller-sdk/docs/Broker/New-BrokerApplication.md

 C:\PS> New-BrokerConfiguredFTA -ImportedFTA $fta -ApplicationUid $app.Uid
 ```
 #### Description
 This is a much more complete example.
-It creates an application object to publish Notepad and associates it first with the "SharedDG1" desktop group.&lt;br&gt;Next it adds an additional desktop group (one that can host applications), and publishes the application to that desktop group.
-It then gets the ImportedFTA object for the .txt file-type extension (this assumes file-type associations have already been imported), and then configures it so that ".txt" is associated with the published application.&lt;br&gt;Note: The appropriate access policy and app assignment/entitlement rules must also be configured to allow access to the application.
+It creates an application object to publish Notepad and associates it first with the "SharedDG1" desktop group.

+Next it adds an additional desktop group (one that can host applications), and publishes the application to that desktop group.
+It then gets the ImportedFTA object for the .txt file-type extension (this assumes file-type associations have already been imported), and then configures it so that ".txt" is associated with the published application.

+Note: The appropriate access policy and app assignment/entitlement rules must also be configured to allow access to the application.